ZacharySantamaria/team8/README.md

 ### is_pacman_in_range()

 Description: This method checks all the valid moves at current position for the ghosts.
 Up, Down, Left, and Right, four directions are checked.
-If the directions is not wall, it will be add to a ArrayList.
-Test for this method is put ghosts at certain position and check whether this method returns the right list.
+If pacman is present in any of ghost's surrounding tiles, this method will return true, else false.
+This was tested by placing a NoFrame with a Pacman and a Ghost right next to each other, to see if the ghost will detect a pacman near it.

 ### attack()

 This function checks to see if PacMan is in the attack range by using the is_pacman_in_range method and attacks PacMan if it is in range.
 This function returns true if the attack was successful and false otherwise